-- A. reporting actual or potential issues or concerns, including but not limited to, any action or suspected action taken by or within the Hospital that is illegal, fraudulent or in violation of any adopted Hospital policy; - B. cooperating with or participating in the investigation of such matters; - C. assisting with or participating in self-evaluations, audits, and/or implementation of remedial actions; or - D. reporting to appropriate regulatory officials as provided in New York State Labor Law §§ 740 and 741.4
+- A. reporting actual or potential issues to appropriate personnel, including but not limited to, any action or suspected action taken by or within the Hospital that is illegal, fraudulent or in violation of any adopted Hospital policy; - B. cooperating with or participating in the investigation of such matters; - C. assisting with or participating in self-evaluations, audits, and/or implementation of remedial actions; - D. reporting instances of intimidation or retaliation; and - E. reporting potential fraud, waste or abuse to the appropriate State or Federal entities.4